 To ensure success in the research domain, students receive direct one-on-one supervision from their faculty research mentor.
 Although students may work closely with, and gain valuable training from post-docs, research associates, or other faculty, this training cannot substitute for direct supervision from the faculty mentor.
 It is required that students meet with their faculty mentor weekly to discuss their research projects.
 In addition, students and mentors should work together to make sure that the student is involved in all aspects of the research, and not just fulfilling a narrow role in the project.
-Students are often involved in research with their faculty mentor that does not directly relate to their M.S. or Ph.D. project, particularly if they are funded from their mentor's grant (i.e., research assistantship).
-Students and faculty should discuss the student's involvement, including responsibilities, time management and involvement in publications, before the student begins, and periodically throughout the project.
+Students are often involved in research with their faculty mentor's grant (i.e., research assistantship).
+Students and faculty should discuss the student's research responsibilities, time management and involvement in publications, before the student begins, and at the start of each academic year.
 If students have concerns with amount of time spent on projects not directly related to their M.S. or Ph.D. projects, they should attempt to resolve their issues with their faculty research mentor.
 If it cannot be resolved at this level, students can speak with their Division Chair, or the Department Ombudsperson.